 SINEMET is indicated in the treatment of Parkinson's disease, post-encephalitic parkinsonism, and symptomatic parkinsonism that may follow carbon monoxide intoxication or manganese intoxication.

-Certain patients who responded poorly to levodopa have improved when SINEMET (carbidopa-levodopa) was substituted.
-This is most likely due to decreased peripheral decarboxylation of levodopa which results from administration of carbidopa rather than to a primary effect of carbidopa on the nervous system.
-Carbidopa has not been shown to enhance the intrinsic efficacy of levodopa in parkinsonian syndromes.
+Carbidopa allows patients treated for Parkinson's disease to use much lower doses of levodopa.
+Some patients who responded poorly to levodopa have improved on SINEMET.
+This is most likely due to decreased peripheral decarboxylation of levodopa caused by administration of carbidopa rather than by a primary effect of carbidopa on the nervous system.
+Carbidopa has not been shown to enhance the intrinsic efficacy of levodopa.

 DOSAGE AND ADMINISTRATION

-The optimum daily dosage of SINEMET (carbidopa-levodopa) must be determined by careful titration in each patient.
-SINEMET (carbidopa-levodopa) tablets are available in a 1:4 ratio of carbidopa to levodopa (SINEMET (carbidopa-levodopa) 25-100) as well as 1:10 ratio (SINEMET (carbidopa-levodopa) 25-250 and SINEMET (carbidopa-levodopa) 10-100).
+The optimum daily dosage of SINEMET must be determined by careful titration in each patient.
+SINEMET tablets are available in a 1:4 ratio of carbidopa to levodopa (SINEMET 25-100) as well as 1:10 ratio (SINEMET 25-250 and SINEMET 10-100).
 Tablets of the two ratios may be given separately or combined as needed to provide the optimum dosage.

 Studies show that peripheral dopa decarboxylase is saturated by carbidopa at approximately 70 to 100 mg a day.
 Patients receiving less than this amount of carbidopa are more likely to experience nausea and vomiting.